Glossary

 Telehealth

 Telehealth is a broad term that encompasses the use of digital information and communication technologies to provide healthcare services remotely.
-This can include video conferencing, remote monitoring, mobile health apps, and other forms of technology that allow patients to receive…
+This can include video conferencing, remote monitoring, mobile health apps, and other digital tools that allow patients to access care…

 Telemedicine

-Telemedicine refers to the practice of providing healthcare services remotely using telecommunications technology.
-This can include video calls, phone calls, text messaging, and other forms of communication to diagnose, treat, and monitor patients.
-Telemedicine allows patients to receive medical care…
+Telemedicine refers to the practice of delivering healthcare services remotely through telecommunications technology.
+This includes video conferencing, phone calls, messaging, and other digital tools that allow providers to diagnose, treat, and monitor patients from a distance.
+Patients benefit from the…

 Terminology Services